 Overview of Six Sigma Project Example

-Its human nature to look into things their own way like positive or negative (“glass is half full or Glass is half empty”).
-Also, it is always said that it is better to look at both the sides of a coin, or it is good to know both the strength and weakness of your enemy.
-Here we are talking about six sigma projects and we all know the positive aspects of a six sigma project.
+Its human nature to look into things their own way, like positive or negative (“glass is half full or Glass is half empty”).
+Also, it is always said that it is better to look at both sides of a coin, or it is good to know both the strength and weaknesses of your enemy.
+Here we are talking about six sigma projects, and we all know the positive aspects of a six sigma project.
 So with the help of some Six Sigma Project Examples, we will see the negative aspect as well.

 Data says that only about 35%of lean six sigma projects have taken are completed.
 The reasons are:

 - Trying to solve the un-manageable problem and hoping for the results,

 - Getting away from your tracking needle,

 - priority setting and management problems,

 - Many more.

 Now let us look into an example of how six sigma has proven a benefit for the organization.